-Mom checked on the garden nearly every day, and I'd walk down the rows with her as she pulled weeds and gathered fresh, ripe produce in a basket.
-When she got to the tomato cages, she would judge their readiness by their color and firmness.
+Mom checked on the garden nearly every day.
+I walked down the rows with her as she pulled weeds and gathered fresh, ripe produce in a basket.
+When she got to the tomato cages, she judged their readiness by their color and firmness.

 "What about this one, Mama?"
 I asked, pointing to a tomato that still had some green on it.

 "That one's not quite ready yet," she said.